groupdocs-parser/GroupDocs.Parser-for-Java/Docs/content/parser/java/developer-guide/advanced-usage/extract-data-from-various-formats/extract-data-from-emails/extract-text-from-emails.md

 Here are the steps to extract a text from an email as HTML:

 *   Instantiate [Parser](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser/Parser) object for the initial email;
-*   Call [getFormattedText](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser/Parser#getFormattedText(com.groupdocs.parser.options.FormattedTextOptions))([FormattedTextOptions](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.options/FormattedTextOptions "class in com.groupdocs.parser.options") options) method and obtain [TextReader](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.data/TextReader "class in com.groupdocs.parser.data") object;
+*   Call [getFormattedText(FormattedTextOptions)](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser/Parser#getFormattedText(com.groupdocs.parser.options.FormattedTextOptions)) method and obtain [TextReader](https://apireference.groupdocs.com/java/parser/com.groupdocs.parser.data/TextReader) object;
 *   Read a text from *reader*.

 The following example shows how to extract a text from an email as HTML: